 Rubber Gasket Materials

 The performance of a rubber gasket is intrinsically linked to the material it’s made from.
-The choice of material depends heavily on the specific application’s environmental conditions, fluid compatibility, and required mechanical properties.
+The choice of material depends heavily on the specific application’s environmental conditions, fluid compatibility and required mechanical properties.
 Here’s a detailed look at common rubber gasket materials:

 Natural Rubber (NR) / Polyisoprene